chihyanghsu0805/computer-science/system_design/proxies.md

 # Proxies

-Between client and server, request service on behalf of clients, anonymizing client from the server.
+Between client and server, request service on behalf of clients, anonymizing client from the server

-Forward proxies are used to cache data, filter requests, log requests or transform requests.
+Forward proxies are used to cache data, filter requests, log requests or transform requests

-Collapsed forwarding, combine the same data access requests into one request.
+Collapsed forwarding, combine the same data access requests into one request

 ## Reverse Proxy